 Teach your kids to get you a refill.
 Seriously, they love to help.
 As early as three years old, my kids have refilled my water cup for me when I couldn’t do it for myself.
 My 5, 7, and 9 year olds LOVE to do this for me, “Mama, can I get you a refill?”
 If you’re worried about spills, fill several water bottles the night before and put them where they can reach them.

 Stock up on mom food so you don’t have to eat chicken nuggets and peanut butter sandwiches.
 Make up a salad bar at the start of the week, cut up lots of fruits and veggies, and stock up on Larabars or other low-sugar snacks to keep you fueled.
-Find the right supplements for your body and start a regiment of actually taking them, not just looking at them each time you open the cupboard.
+Find the right supplements for your body and start a regimen of actually taking them, not just looking at them each time you open the cupboard.